Matt Oliva, MD

 Medicine and Surgery—Virginia Mason Medical Center, Seattle, Washington

 Medical School, 1999

 University of Washington School of Medicine, Seattle, Washington

 Dr. Oliva joined Medical Eye Center in 2008.

-He provides all levels of eye care, including routine vision exams.
 Call us today to make your appointment.